nathansibon/plant_buddy/README.md

 4.2 LIGHT SENSOR: follow the instructions from adafruit https://learn.adafruit.com/adafruit-veml7700/python-circuitpython also see step 6.d below.

+4.3 SOIL MOISTURE PROBE: Coming soon!

 5. Copy all the files to a new directory of your liking.
 Mine is in a samba shared folder so i can easily access all the files from my windows laptop but whatever works for you.

-6. Edit the config.py file.
-This is where a lot of important user (you) supplied global variables are kept.
-These can be edited at any time as you change your setup (such as move to a different room).
+6. System settings are now editable from the webserver under System -> Settings -> Advanced Settings (button).
 You'll need to find a few things:

     a) Sign up for an API key on Openweathermap.org (https://openweathermap.org/api)